-- The President of the University shall give written notification of her or his decision to the concerned parties, the Affirmative Action Officer or the Ombudsperson, and the Student Grievance Board within ten working days of receipt of the recommendation of the Student Grievance Board. - The President's decision shall terminate this process within the University.
+- 1. The President of the University shall give written notification of her or his decision to the concerned parties, the Office for Institutional Equity or the Ombudsperson, and the Student Grievance Board within ten working days of receipt of the recommendation of the Student Grievance Board. - 2.
+The President's decision shall terminate this process within the university.